gitrlawton/mlh-production-engineering-hackathon-proj/DOCS/DECISION_LOG.md

 **Reasoning:**

-Sequential IDs are predictable — someone can enumerate all shortened URLs by incrementing the code.
-Hashing the URL creates a fixed code per URL (no duplicates for the same long URL), but it also means the same long URL always produces the same short code, which is a design choice we didn't need to commit to.
-UUIDs are too long for a short URL. `secrets.token_urlsafe(6)` produces 8 characters of random URL-safe base64, which gives ~281 trillion possible codes — sufficient to make collisions negligible.
-The `secrets` module is cryptographically random, unlike `random`, which matters if short codes are ever used as access tokens.
+Sequential IDs are predictable and allow users to enumerate the entire database by incrementing IDs.
+Hashing the URL creates deterministic codes (preventing different users from getting distinct short links for the same target URL).
+UUIDs are excessively long for short links. `secrets.token_urlsafe(6)` produces 8 characters of random URL-safe base64, providing over ~281 trillion unique code combinations — sufficient to make collisions negligible while keeping URLs short.
+The `secrets` module is cryptographically secure, unlike standard `random`.

 ---